Loch Employment Law

 Having the right contractual documents in place is a vital part of protecting your business, and there are specific obligations that you have as an employer.
 We can work with you to create bespoke contracts of employment or Service Agreements which satisfy these obligations whilst protecting your business.

-We can develop a range of contracts, including Executive Service Agreements, contracts of employments, fixed term contracts, casual worker agreements and zero hour contracts.
+We can develop a range of contracts, including Executive Service Agreements, contracts of employment, fixed term contracts, casual worker agreements and zero hour contracts.
 If you need trainee or apprenticeship agreements or consultancy agreements, we can help with them too.

 Our agreements can help you manage risks and will be designed to protect your business with tailored restrictive covenants, confidentiality clauses, intellectual property clauses, and defamatory comments, social media, and flexibility and mobility clauses.